ComedicChimera/chai-lang.dev/content/_index.md

 the most performant and powerful tools in the compilation world, and, with optimization enabled, your code is put through LLVM's battle-hardened optimizers to produce a ridiculously well-optimized output.

+#### Reliability

+Whirlwind's error handling, memory model, type system, and other features work together to create language that doesn't just run fast -- it runs well.
+Whirlwind applications are robust by design -- writing good Whirlwind also implies writing reliable applications.

+*insert some demonstration of this point*

 #### Concurrency